systelab/systelab-angular-doc/README.md

   - Do name the template file [component-name].component.html, where [component-name] is the component name.
   - Do name the style file [component-name].component.css, where [component-name] is the component name.
   - Do specify component-relative URLs, prefixed with ./.

+#### Component selectors
+  - Do use dashed-case or kebab-case for naming the element selectors of components.

 #### Decorate input and output properties
   - Do use the @Input() and @Output() class decorators instead of the inputs and outputs properties of the @Directive and @Component metadata: